Considerations:

 - Have proper training to administer the stock epinephrine

-- Be sure to check the expiration date on the medication package to ensure that the medication is not expired.
+- The school nurse should develop a plan to systematically check the Be sure to check the expiration date on the medication to ensure the medication has not expired

-- Also, make sure that the medication is clear and replace the medication if it is discolored.
+- Ensure sure that the medication is clear and replace the medication if it is discolored

 Supplies: